 23. What is another name for Montelukast?

-24. What are Montelukast’s (Singulair) mechanisms of action?
+24. What is Montelukast’s (Singulair) mechanism of action?

 25. What patients can Singulair be administered to?